home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 ---
-title: Data Entry Flow
+title: Data entry flow
 ---

 Data Entry Flow is a data entry framework that is part of Home Assistant.
 Data entry is done via data entry flows.
 A flow can represent a simple login form or a multi-step setup wizard for a component.
 A Flow Manager manages all flows that are in progress and handles creation of new flows.

 Data Entry Flow is used in Home Assistant to login, create config entries, handle options flow, repair issues.

-## Flow Manager
+## Flow manager

 This is the class that manages the flows that are in progress.
 When instantiating one, you pass in two async callbacks: